 The Boy in blues’ life trajectories will mostly be tragic.
-He may become a tragic junkie falling into an early death due to an overdose/organ failure / delusion of invulnerability, schizophrenia excluding him from normal society, depression ending in suicide or suffering with severe diminished capabilities endlessly.
-He might embark on a life of crime that might have already claimed his life in society that very eagerly lynches and immolates petty thieves but adulates narcissistic big thieves.
+He may become a tragic junkie falling into an early death due to an overdose/organ failure, delusions of invulnerability, schizophrenia excluding him from normal society, depression ending in suicide or suffering with severely diminished capabilities.
+He might embark on a life of crime that might have already claimed his life in a society that very eagerly lynches and immolates petty thieves but adulates narcissistic big thieves.
 If he is still alive, the Boy in blue may go on to be a notorious big criminal comparable to Evans the Kidnapper and others.
 It is hard not to become antisocial growing up on tough streets, being Uno Numero and using drugs.
 Organised crime is often attractive to youthful but seriously deprived leaders.

-The UK-based Dr Dolapo Sikuade, a brilliant psychiatrist and an expert on substance abuse, saw the youth drug epidemic developing in Nigeria before it happened.
+The UK-based Dr Dolapo Sikuade, a psychiatrist and an expert on substance abuse, saw the youth drug epidemic developing in Nigeria before it happened.
 A few years back he established The Street Child Project in memory of his mother, to give enabling opportunities and support to children like the Boy in blue on the streets of Lagos and later elsewhere in Nigeria.
-Promoting the Rights of the Child often neglected in Nigeria was the central mission of the Project.
-Dr Sikuade is no longer in charge of the Project but may have to return to it in light of the youth drug addiction problem in Nigeria and his particular expertise.
+Promoting the Rights of the Child, often neglected in Nigeria, was the central mission of the project.
+Dr Sikuade is no longer in charge of the project but may have to return to it in light of the youth drug addiction problem in Nigeria and his particular expertise.

 These are the options for the Boy in blue, perhaps a gifted leader.
-Too many chances of waste and destructruction against the few of survival and success.
-We might one day know who he really is.
+Too many chances of waste and destruction against the few of survival and success.
+We might one day know who he is.
 We can help or save him and others in a similar predicament.